 \section{IF equation-based TF post-processing method}

-The central idea of the IF equation-based TF post-processing methods is to find an IF equation in the TF domain to characterize the instantaneous features of the signal.
-By solving the IF equation, we want to output a concentrated and accurate TF representation.
+The central idea of the IF equation-based TF post-processing method is to find an IF equation in the TF domain to characterize the instantaneous features of the signal.
+By solving the IF equation, it is expected to output a concentrated and accurate TF representation.